 We prefer articles that are 1,500-5,000 words in length but in certain circumstances we accept articles of up to 10,000 words in length.
 They should be in English or accompanied by an English translation.
 We suggest that Conference Reports be 1,000-3,000 words in length.
 "In Brief" items should be a maximum length of 500 words.
 We have the following additional preferences:

 - Text should be in Microsoft Word or OpenOffice (and we will do the conversion to HTML for you).
 We can also work from an HTML file.

 - Hyperlinks to external sources are encouraged.
 URLs should be spelled out rather than embedded as links, either following the appropriate name/text or, if preferred, within the References section at the end of the file.

-- References may be in any consistent format (e.g., MLA, Chicago, etc.); however, consistency in the use of punctuation and abbreviations, and the arrangement of author names and initials, is required.
+- References may be in any format the author chooses (e.g., MLA, Chicago, etc.); however, consistency in the use of punctuation and abbreviations, and the arrangement of author names and initials, is required.
 Use complete journal titles.
 Authors are encouraged to include DOI® names (Digital Object Identifier) for sources where appropriate.